Scholarships for International Research Fees (SIRF) [F51416]

-22.1 The University has established and must abide by a Code of Good Practice for Graduate Research and Supervision.
-It is recommended that scholarship holders read the Code of Good Practice for Graduate Research and Supervision.
+20.1 The University has established and must abide by the University Policy on: Graduate Research Training (http://governance.uwa.edu.au/policy/UP12/11).
+It is recommended that scholarship holders read this policy, which deals with graduate research training and the roles and responsibilities of University staff and students.

-23.1 Any thesis, dissertation or other publication, including books, articles, television, radio programs or interviews resulting from research undertaken by the recipient while in receipt of the SIRF scholarship at The University of Western Australia must acknowledge the support of the Australian Government, the scholarship and carry the University by-line.
+21.1 Any thesis, dissertation or other publication, including books, articles, television, radio programs or interviews resulting from research undertaken by the recipient while in receipt of the SIRF at The University of Western Australia must acknowledge the support of the Australian Government, the scholarship and carry the University by-line.